An Open Letter to Folks Who Think Akron Is a ‘Dying City’

 That image has popped in my head dozens of times since moving to Akron with my wife and daughter more than three years ago.
 While we were falling in love with this place, enamored with its people, opportunities and potential, a few folks occasionally surfaced to badmouth the city where they live.
 Even though I’ve surrounded myself with people who are active and engaged in the life and culture of Akron, I still come across this blanket negativity, which I think is born from an ignorance about the city most folks encountered.

-A few days ago, it popped up on my magazine’s Facebook page after I asked what our readers what they’d learned or discovered about Akron over the last two years, which is how long The Devil Strip has been in print.
+A few days ago, it popped up on my magazine’s Facebook page after I asked our readers what they’d learned or discovered about Akron over the last two years, which is how long The Devil Strip has been in print.
 Hidden among dozens of affirming responses, a guy mocked the premise, saluting “the run down neighborhoods and the meth labs an crime!” (sic), later posting the link to a news story about a recent murder.

 All you see is…